sql-migrate/poetryextension.com/_second_event/2014-12-15-a-life-of-walt-disney.markdown

 ---
 layout: post
 title:  "<b>The Poetry Extension</b>.
 Bringing poets and dancers from Canada, the UK, Ireland, and the US together, one face-melting gig at a time.
-Our inaugural event is online-only, and FREE.
-Join us here from 7pm (Toronto Daylight Savings Time) on Thursday March 31st, 2016 for live streaming of the event.
-We welcome all the megawatt poets below for our launch. <span class='credit'>(Photo courtesy modernmechanix.com)</span>"
+Our second event is online-only, and FREE.
+Join us here from 8am (Toronto Daylight Savings Time) / 1pm (British Summer Time) on Wednesday August 31st, 2016 for live streaming of the event.
+We welcome all the megawatt poets below. <span class='credit'>(Photo courtesy modernmechanix.com)</span>"
 date:   2014-12-15 01:00:00
 last_modified_at:  2014-12-15 01:00:00
 excerpt: "Walter Elias Disney was an American entrepreneur, cartoonist, animator, voice actor, and film producer.
 As a prominent..."